 Related dimensions of care:

 What we're doing to provide the best care:

-- Kidney transplant patients have access to pediatric PT/OT, speech and rehabilitation specialists to enhance and speed recovery.
-A dedicated pediatric psychologist, pharmacist, social worker and child life specialist consistently are involved to help children and families through the transplant process and facilitate the transition to home, school and work.
+- Heart and kidney transplant patients have access to pediatric physical and occupational therapy, speech and rehabilitation specialists to enhance and speed recovery.
+A dedicated pediatric psychologist, pharmacist, social worker and Child Life specialist consistently are involved to help children and families through the transplant process and facilitate the transition to home, school and work.

 - We offer the Family Accommodations Program to help make travel arrangements and coordinate appointments for families traveling to our center from a long distance.